-For the typical homeowner, working in the garden is either a tedious but necessary task to be done before getting back to something more important, or it is a pleasurable respite from the tedious but essential tasks of daily life.
+For the typical homeowner, working in the garden is either a tedious but necessary task before getting back to something more substantial.
+It is a pleasurable respite from the tedious but essential tasks of daily life.

-What most people fail to realize is that gardening is one of the most complex interactions of sciences and math that they can be involved in without having a career directly involved with the sciences.
+Most people fail to realize that gardening is one of the most complex interactions of sciences and math that they can be involved in without having a career directly involved with the sciences.
 Awareness of these complex issues can make even a simple garden more productive and beautiful while reducing costs and work.

-Starting with the soil and its preparation for planting, the gardener, is working with practical geology and inorganic chemistry.
-The soil is composed of finely ground up rocks and minerals in the form of sand, silt, and clay in some mixture.
+Starting with the soil and planting, the gardener works with practical geology and inorganic chemistry.
+The soil is composed of finely ground-up rocks and minerals in sand, silt, and clay in some mixture.
 Knowing the pH, chemical composition, and the mix of these components in the soil is critical to properly preparing the soils for planting.
-Mixed in with the mixture of sand and clay is a buildup of organic material that was originally naturally occurring compost and mulch.
+Mixed in with the mixture of sand and clay is a buildup of organic material, initially naturally occurring compost and mulch.
 The resulting mix is what a garden’s “dirt” is composed of.
 Understanding what is there usually leads you to apply necessary amendments properly.
 Add to that is the understanding of the physics of water drainage to ensure that a productive garden does not become only a water retention pond.

 After the garden is developed and planted, the gardener begins the often tedious tasks of garden maintenance and the potential work, and money savings can occur.

-Fertilization and plant feeding is the application of chemistry as all plants need access to sixteen essential chemical elements to reach their true potential.
-As complex as this issue appears to be for many people, it is surprising necessary when the gardener does the math involved.
-Most of these sixteen elements are naturally available and of little concern, but there are five or six that require regular addition.
+Fertilization and plant feeding are chemistry applications as all plants need access to sixteen essential chemical elements to reach their true potential.
+As complex as this issue appears to be for many people, it is surprisingly necessary when the gardener does the math.
+Most of these sixteen elements are naturally available and of little concern, but five or six require regular addition.
 The temptation is to buy a standard mix of chemicals and spread them slowly.
 The cost for chemicals is expensive since much of this will be wasted and will run off to create problems elsewhere.
 Basic math will show that the amount of plant food is usually measured in teaspoonfuls per plant or perhaps a cup for a whole area.

-Finally, calculating the amount of water needed for a garden can dramatically reduce the owner’s water bill as most gardens are over-watered and the runoff wasted.
-This becomes even more important as the conservation of fresh water is becoming more critical in many areas.
+Finally, calculating the amount of water needed for a garden can dramatically reduce the owner’s water bill as most gardens are over-watered, and the runoff is wasted.
+That becomes even more important as the conservation of freshwater is becoming more critical in many areas.

 To be an efficient gardener requires an understanding of a lot of different elements.